 - St. John's University School of Law

 - Successfully argued that borrower in Chapter 13 bankruptcy case was collaterally estopped from re-litigating her challenges to her mortgage because the issues were determined in prior action where the debtor had a full and fair opportunity to litigate her claims.
-There were no violations of the bankruptcy automatic stay and debtor could not prove the invalidity of her mortgage loan.
+There were no violations of the bankruptcy automatic stay, and the debtor could not prove invalidity of her mortgage loan.

-- Defended institutional client against try title claims of a plaintiff alleging he acquired title to real property through adverse possession where plaintiff—who was imprisoned at the time—had no legitimate title to the property despite his claim that he was in constructive possession for two decades.
+- Defended institutional client against try title claims of a plaintiff alleging he acquired title to real property through adverse possession where the plaintiff—who was imprisoned at the time—had no legitimate title to the property despite his claim that he was in constructive possession for two decades.

-- Represented nationwide client in bankruptcy court, federal court and state court in multiple litigations filed by borrowers trying to avoid foreclosure of their property for several years.
-Successfully obtained judgments in client's favor across all three courts resolving a near seven year dispute.
+- Represented nationwide client in bankruptcy court, federal court, and state court in multiple litigations filed by borrowers trying to avoid foreclosure of their property for several years.
+Successfully obtained judgments in client's favor across all three courts resolving a near seven-year dispute.